 Above - Statfold built HE 3904 of 2005, Jack Lane posed outside the former Hunslet Engine works office building (Photo - Andrew Johnson)

 The TPL part of the business continued under the Transys Projects Limited name.
 This company has its head offices at Birmingham and carries out work on site including train overhauls and modifications.
 Examples of recent work undertaken include the overhaul of Cross Country class 170s undertaken at Clacton and the fitting of sanders to multiple units at various locations all over the country.
 In 2012 Transys became a part of the Vossloh group and now operates under the name Vossloh Kiepe UK.

-There are still a lot of records yet to add to our database, particularly amongst underground locomotives which having gone straight from the works in to holes in the ground are often poorly documented.
+There are still a lot of records yet to add to our Main List, particularly amongst underground locomotives which having gone straight from the works in to holes in the ground are often poorly documented.
 Hunslet built somewhere in the region of 7000 locomotives and the number surviving across the world today would likely make it in to four figures.
 Many of the pit locos whose mines have subsequently closed have been abandoned in their mines, though these probably can't be considered survivors, with the mine shafts capped they are unlikely to see the light of day again.
 In the West Yorkshire area alone there are many examples of their work still to be seen above ground.

 External Website Links